 Combine 1 cup of sugar and one cup water in a 12-inch saucepan.
-Bring mixture to a boil and stir to dissolve the sugar completely.
+Bring mixture to a boil over medium heat and stir to dissolve the sugar completely.
 Essentially, we’re mixing up a simple syrup here, just like the recipe we use to make delicious cocktails!

 Add cranberries and reduce heat to a simmer for 1-2 minutes.
 You do not need to simmer them for very long – they will begin to pop and burst open if they become too hot, just a quick swim in the sugar water is all that is needed.
 Use a slotted spoon to lift the cranberries from the syrup and place them on a drying rack.